 A note of caution about online reviews

-Wherever you find online reviews, be careful of forming a judgment based off just one or two negative reviews.
+Wherever you find online reviews, be careful of forming a judgment based on just one or two negative reviews.
 As you can imagine, not everyone is easy to please.
 People are more likely to go through the extra effort to post a negative review than a positive one.
 If you see a bad review, try to assess how level-headed and fair the reviewer’s comments appear to be.
 Did the owner of the business respond to the review in a professional manner?
 Can you find other positive reviews of the crematory elsewhere online?
 When in doubt, call the business to get a sense of their professionalism and ability to answer your questions in a way that allays your fears.

 Questions to Ask About Cremation Services